mvitez/thnets/README.md

-# Stand-alone library for loading and running deep neural networks
+# Stand-alone library for loading and running Torch and PyTorch neural networks

 ## Installation